JWST ETC MIRI Target Acquisition

 The filters available for LRS TA are F560W, F1000W, F1550W, and the neutral density filter (FND).

-Target acquisition of faint sources can be accomplished using long exposures (up to approximately 1000s), but may require the FASTGRPAVG readout mode.
+Target acquisition of faint sources can be accomplished using long exposures (up to approximately 1000s), but may require one of the FASTGRPAVG readout patterns.

 Medium Resolution Spectrometer (MRS) target acquisition